developer3389/awesome-internet-blocking-bypass/README.md

-# Awesome Censorship-DPI-Bypass
+# Awesome Internet-Blocking-Bypass

-A curated list of censorship-DPI-bypass tools.
+A curated list of internet-blocking-bypass tools.

 > [!NOTE]
 > **Scope**